AYUSH191004/git_tutorial/README.md

-# this is for practical implementation of git :git
+# this is for practical implementation of git